darklang/docs/docs/reference/faqs.md

 We currently support exporting your data using regular Dark tooling.
 We intend to create an exporter that will generate a readable Go or NodeJS application that matches the structure and intention of your Dark program, that you can host yourself.
-However, this will likely be long in the future, though we hoope to support the community building this.
+However, this will likely be long in the future, though we hope to support the community building this.

 ## Who owns the code that I write in Dark, and the data that I and my users save in Dark?